BPCI-Robotics/notebook-24-25/notebook.md

 ## Programming

 ### LemLib
 The programmers on the team did some research on control systems for the robot, and now we understand them.
 It would be a good project to implement them, but we understand our constraints (small team, few hours).
 So we wanted a sort of all-in-one solution for PID and path-following.
 PROS seemingly insists upon OkapiLib, though in the latest versions of PROS it is not supported.
 LemLib looked promising, as it was feature-rich and supported.
-LemLib makes it trivial to configure PID and custom controller
+LemLib makes it trivial to configure PID, path-following algorithms, and driver control schemes.
+However...

+### Switch away from PROS
+We already had a {{TODO}}

 ### The robot worked!
 The primary method of scoring in this competition is to put rings on the stake which the robot is holding, then to get it in the positive corner.
 The secondary method is to score on wall stakes, which is a sort of tiebreaker when both positive corners have full stakes.
 But weirdly, in most cases we won because of the autonomous bonus.
 With a few small changes to the autonomous code we used last competition, every single time it would pick up the stake, and score a single ring.
 The other teams didn't have an autonomous routine, so this gave a huge advantage, not just in autonomous win points, but also in having a stake before the game starts.